cucumber/docs/content/docs/cucumber/api.md

 #### Undefined

 When Cucumber can't find a matching step definition, the step gets marked as undefined (yellow), and all subsequent steps in the scenario are skipped.
-If you use `--strict`, this will cause Cucumber to exit with `1`.

 #### Pending

 When a step definition's method or function invokes the `pending` method, the step is marked as pending (yellow, as with `undefined` ones), indicating that you have work to do.
-If you use `--strict`, this will cause Cucumber to exit with `1`.

 #### Failed Steps